 Meet our team

-We’re pleased to announce that Molly Hancock is serving as Interim Executive Director of Jubilee Women's Center as a search committee for a new Executive Director is formed.
+We're pleased to announce that Kari Whitacre is joining Jubilee Women’s Center as our new Executive Director.

 Data and Grants Specialist

 Jubilee’s Board of Directors is made up of highly dedicated volunteers who act as the governing body of the organization.
 The board’s principal responsibilities include long-term planning, fundraising, financial oversight, executive supervision, and advocacy.

 For information about joining the Jubilee Board of Directors please contact us.

 Sean Maygra, Treasurer

 Kate Opatz, Secretary